 Spondi’s menu is largely a fusion of French and Mediterranean cuisine, with a focus on seasonal, locally sourced ingredients.
 While the tasting menu is popular and changes frequently, some a la carte staples are also well-worth trying.

 This includes things like lobster, veal sweetbreads, and some innovative takes on classical French desserts.
-However, I think this is the best restaurant for foie gras outside of France.
+However, I think this is the finest restaurant for foie gras outside of France.
 The last order I enjoyed was accompanied by a bright chutney and microgreens, which played a perfect counterpoint to the richness of the foie.

 Spondi (€€€€) -Pirronos 5, Athina 116 36, Greece – Open every day from 7:30 PM to 1:00 AM.